JPEG Compressor

 Q. How does your compressor keep my images private?

-All compression happens directly in your browser using the HTML5 Canvas API.
+All compression happens directly in your browser.
 Your images never leave your device and are never uploaded to any server.
 We cannot see, access, or store your files.
 The site uses HTTPS/SSL encryption, and there is no registration or account needed.
 Once you close the browser tab, all image data is cleared from memory.
 This works on Chrome, Safari, Firefox, and Edge.

 Q. What does generation loss mean and how do I avoid it?

 Generation loss happens when you save a JPEG file multiple times.
 Each time you save it, the compression removes a little more data, and the quality drops further.
 To avoid this, always compress from the original image file rather than re-compressing an already compressed version.
-Our tool makes this easy — you always upload the original and get a fresh compressed copy.
+Our tool makes this easy.
+You always upload the original and get a fresh compressed copy.
+Read our guide on how to reduce image size properly.

 Q. Can I keep or remove image metadata (EXIF data)?